Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 A: Rather than just tell you to get it, which you should, here are some reasons why:

-1) It’s a game for hardcore gamer: you are rewarded for putting hours into this game, either in the form of more weapons for fusion, better weapon from fusion, or your own improvement in skill.
+1) It’s a game for hardcore gamers: you are rewarded for putting hours into this game, either in the form of more weapons for fusion, better weapons from fusion, or your own improvement in skills.

-2) A huge variety of weapon varieties: and I don’t just mean there’s 108 weapons, which is a lot.
-Each of these can have different setup that works, as well as different powers you can pair them with.
-The most important part is that a lot of different setups will yield good result, rather than just having one or two OP setup that everyone is saying you should use.
+2) A huge variety of weapons: and I don’t just mean that there’s 108 weapons, which is a lot.
+Each of these can have different setups that work, as well as different powers you can pair them with.
+The most important part is that a lot of the different setups will yield good results, rather than just having one or two overpowered setups that everyone is saying you should use.

-3) Funny (and cheesy) dialogue: normally I don’t like cheesy dialogue either.
-But maybe it’s because they are delivered while I am also busy dodging shots and trying to kill enemy, so it really blends well w/ the fast action, couple of missed dialogue aside.
+3) Funny (and cheesy) dialogue: normally I don’t like cheesy dialogue.
+But maybe it’s because it is delivered while I am also busy dodging shots and trying to kill enemies, so it really blends well with the fast action, a couple of missed dialogues aside.

 4) A LOT of “achievements”: if you are into the whole “gotta get’em all” thing.

 Q: Playing this game is giving me a hand cramp, HELP!!!

 A: Here’s a great image showing you how you SHOULD be holding your 3DS when playing this game: